lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: #alg-composite-sign title="Composite-ML-DSA.Sign(sk, M, ctx, PH)"}

-It is possible to use component private keys stored in separate software or hardware keystores.
-Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output and error handling as the process sketched above.

 Note that in step 5 above, both component signature processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

 ## Verify {#sec-hash-comp-sig-verify}